PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

   - Instructs the computer to put a vertical tab before any further output to the screen or file.
 * - `\\`
   - Backslash
-  - Indentifies intention of a literal backslash
+  - Identifies intention of a literal backslash
 * - `'`, `"`
   - Single and double quote marks
-  - Indentifies intention of a literal quote marks
+  - Identifies intention of a literal quote mark
 ```